lstep/cclite/README.md

 3. Place the latest version of love for OSX, (love.app) into the `love-dist/macosx/` folder

 4. Run the `build_src.bat` script.

+Linux:

+1. If you don't yet have Love2D, install it first

+2. Go into `src/`

+3. Run `zip -r ../cclite.love *`

 FAQ
 ------------